akabe/slap/matrices.md

 ------------------------

 Matrix-vector operations (Level 2 BLAS routines) are defined under `Slap.D`.
-For example, `gemv` multiplies a general rectangular matrix and a vector:
+For example, `gemv` multiplies a general rectangular matrix and a vector.
 `gemv ?beta ?y ~trans ?alpha a x` basically computes `y := alpha * a * x + beta * y` where `alpha` (= 1 by default) and `beta` (= 0 by default) are scalar values, `x` and `y` are vectors, and `a` is a